Runar Bäckstrom

 Uniki Oy

-Composite paper and paper manufacturing process.
+Composite paper and paper making process

 Xfold Imaging Oy